jibin94/flutter_retrofit/README.md

 Future<Post> createPost(@Body() Post post);`

 **Dynamic Headers**<br/>
 Dynamic headers are defined using the @Header parameter annotation.
-This allows you to specify headers at runtime, which can be different for each request.
+This allows you to specify headers at runtime, which can be different for each request.<br/>
 `@POST("/posts")
 Future<Post> createPost(
 @Body() Post post,